2graphic/graph-interpreter/use_cases.md

     1. "Runs" the graph
     2. Only have one
     3. Defines what inputs/outputs it does as well as the types of operations

+# Future Ideas

+- Moving feeding images to graph into running program.